 - 1. Failure of any two supplemental assessments (whether failure of two separate module supplementals or failure of two supplemental assessments within a single module). - 2.
 Failure of three modules (even if successful in two supplemental assessments in previously failed modules); and - 3.
-Failure of two modules and failure to complete the OSCE/ failure of OSCE due to professionalism (even if successful in two supplemental assessments in previously failed modules).
+Failure of two modules and failure of the OSCE (even if successful in two supplemental assessments in previously failed modules).